Brussels Sprout Sabji

 1. Place the coriander seeds and fennel seeds into an electric coffee grinder and grind until fine.
 Add the chilli powder and turmeric and pulse a few more times until everything is well mixed.
 Set aside.

 2. Heat the oil in a wok or frying pan over medium heat and add the kalonji seeds.
-Allow the seeds to sizzle for about 10 seconds until they become fragrant.
+Allow the seeds to sizzle for a few seconds until they give off a fragrant aroma.

 3. Add the ginger, mix well and fry for about 30 seconds or until it becomes fragrant.